PD0403

 Inv. no.: PD0403

-The heroic death of the Roman Consul Publius Decius Mus is an ‘exemplum virtutis’, an example of a particularly virtuous act.
-It is cited on several occasions in the Classic Literature, but Rubens was the first Artist to translate into painting the Titus Livius’ (the Historian Livy) narration of the war between the Romans and the Latins in the 340 BC. (‘Ab urbe condita’, Book 7th, chapters 6, 9 and 10).
+The heroic death of the Roman Consul Publius Decius Mus is an exemplum virtutis (example of virtue), an example of a particularly virtuous act.
+It is cited on several occasions in the Classic Literature, but Rubens was the first artist to translate into painting the Titus Livius’ narration (the Historian Livy) of the war between the Romans and the Latins in the 340 BC.
+(Ab urbe condita, Book 7th, chapters 6, 9 and 10).

 The inhabitants of the Latiums’ Plain – an area in central-western Italy in the Alban Hills – revolted against the dominance of Rome and challenged the Romans to a battle.
 The Latin had a superior army in number.
 The Commanders of the Roman army – Consuls Decius Mus and Titus Manlius – camped out in Capua and both had the same dream: the army whose Commander dies in battle will leave the field victorious.